-Inspired by the secure k nearest neighbour (kNN) scheme [23], which is detailed in Appendix A, which can be found on the Computer Society Digital Library at http://doi.ieeecomputersociety.org/10.1109/TMC.2022.3145745, we modify its original design because (i) it only provides relative distance instead of exact value; (ii) the random matrix is known to both entities, which cannot satisfy the security requirement for our design.
+Inspired by the secure k nearest neighbour (kNN) scheme [23], which is detailed in Appendix A, we modify its original design because (i) it only provides relative distance instead of exact value; (ii) the random matrix is known to both entities, which cannot satisfy the security requirement for our design.
 In light of this, we propose a Key-Oblivious Inner Product Encryption (KOIPE) scheme to address these problems.
-The overview of our design is shown in Fig. 3 and the detailed description is given as follows.
+The overview of our design is shown in Fig.3 and the detailed description is given as follows.

-Fig. 3.
-Diagram for information exchange and secure data aggregation.
+Figure 3: Diagram for information exchange and secure data aggregation.